What Is the Debt-to-GDP Ratio By Country?

 The debt-to-GDP ratio itself is an equation with a country's gross debt in the numerator and its gross domestic product (GDP) in the denominator.
 Therefore, a debt-to-GDP ratio of 1.0 (or 100%) means that a country's debt is equal to its gross domestic product.
 In general, the debt-to-GDP ratio is used to determine the health of an economy.

-In this article, we will take a closer look at how to assess a country's debt-to-GDP ratio and other considerations for international investors.
+Here, we will take a closer look at how to assess a country's debt-to-GDP ratio and other considerations for international investors.

 Explanation of a Good Debt-to-GDP Ratio